Engaging International Actors on PoC (EIA)

 In 2016, the NATO Policy on PoC made protection a goal of future operations, kicking off development of a military concept on PoC, an action plan and guidance.
 Whether in active security operations, train-and-assist missions or support to disaster relief, NATO policy is to mitigate harm from its own actions and protect civilians from the harm of others.

-To support NATO’s success, the Stimson Center developed, in partnership with PAX, an innovative project to cultivate and offer external research and technical expertise to NATO as they continue to realize their PoC policy.
+To support NATO’s success, the Stimson Center developed, in partnership with PAX and supported by the Dutch Ministry of Foreign Affairs, an innovative project to cultivate and offer external research and technical expertise to NATO as they continue to realize their PoC policy.
+To help NATO succeed, Stimson’s Strengthening Protection of Civilians Capacity at NATO project will cultivate and offer external expertise to NATO and help assess the levels of current doctrine and guidance within NATO nations and partners on protection of civilians.
+Emphasis will be on solutions-focused research and on building bridges across governments, academia, international organizations and NGOs.
 Project activities include research, PoC capacity reviews, roundtable discussions and convening a group of experts to provide advice to NATO.

 Contact person EIA project

 Wilbert van der Zeijden, Project Lead Protection in Practice (PiP) and Engaging International Actors (EIA): email@example.com